-It is forecast that Sweden will be the first cashless economy in the world by 2030.
+It is forecasted that Sweden will be the first cashless economy in the world by 2030.
 Market traders, churches and magazine vendors all accept card and phone payments.
 More than 900 of Sweden's 1,600 bank branches no longer take cash deposits.
 Cash transactions account for only 1.4 percent of the value of all payments.
 In fact, Sweden's Riksbank, the world's oldest central bank, is considering launching a state-guaranteed national cryptocurrency: the e-krona.

 Singapore has ambitions and capabilities to become Asia's first cashless country.
 It has one of the most bitcoin-friendly business environments in the world, welcoming the set up of bitcoin funds.
 Singapore is replacing cash with QR-code based payments instead.
 This initiative is aimed toward small and mid-size enterprises which account for approximately 99 percent of the businesses in Singapore.
 This strategic approach of working with smaller scale businesses